 When hosting, an employee spousal/partner meal is allowable when a job candidate or guest is accompanied by their spouse/partner.
 Employee spouse/partner meals are not normally reimbursable.
 The number of employees with accompanying spouse/partners should be reasonable for the occasion.

-- Gratuities/tips - Reimbursement for a tip of up to 15% of the charge is allowable when hosting groups or guests.
-The 15% limit does not apply when the establishment adds a service charge for larger groups in lieu of gratuity.
-In this case, the amount of the service charge is not within the control of the customer.
+Gratuities/tips - Reimbursement for a tip of 15%-20% is considered reasonable and allowable.
 Tips or fees for alcoholic beverage service are not reimbursable.
 These costs need to be separated and included with alcoholic beverage purchase.

 Personal Reimbursement Form